bransonf/fullstackR/README.md

 ### Non-Web-Based Apps

 In some situations, it made be advantageous to develop the entire application agnostic to the web.
 In these situations, using other libraries for building applications may be to your advantage. `RGtk2` creates an API to the GTK framework and `gWidgets` is a linkage to several supported frameworks.
 QT and GTK are popular and widely regarded these days.
 If you have trouble picking a framework to begin with, I would choose QT.

+Building desktop applications is outside the scope of this document, but careful considerations should be taken in their development.
+Unlike web applications, desktop applications have close access to system memory and resources.
+Developing portable desktop applications comes with an entirely different set of challeneges than the web.
+And due to limitations within the language, R is not preferable for large desktop applications.
+You should investigate low-level languages such as C++, Rust, or Go if your intention is to deploy a performant desktop application.

 ## Chapter 7